-Astringent lotion is used to tone the skin and is necessary to remove the last traces of grease and closepores.
+The astringent lotion is used to tone the skin and is necessary to remove the last traces of grease and close pores.
 Never choose a harsh astringent lotion.
-Astringent is applied to the oiliest places such as the sides of the nose, chin and forehead.
-When blemishes occur, it is good for yourself to cover them.
-This helps to close the pores and discourage the greasy excretion from building up too rapidly underneath your make up.
+Astringent is applied to the oiliest places such as the sides of the nose, chin, and forehead.
+When blemishes occur, it is good for you to cover them.
+This helps to close the pores and discourage the greasy excretion from building up too rapidly underneath your makeup.
 Astringents are for external use only.

 Strong astringent lotions contain alcohol.
 Surgical spirit, too, is a good astringent but it smells too much.
-Use of strong astringents is not recommended as they over-dry the skin, leaving it tight and dehydrated.
+The use of solid astringents is not recommended as they over-dry the skin, leaving it tight and dehydrated.
 Always use a milder tonic or astringent.

 Honey Water